 So-Mak-Sa is a mix of soju (so), makgeolli (mak) and Lotte’s cider (sa).
 This is a drink that adds the sweetness and carbonation from soju and cider to makgeolli (the base drink).

-Yup you’ve probably guessed this one; Col-So is a mixture of cola and soju.
+Yup, you’ve probably guessed this one; Col-So is a mixture of cola and soju.
 Again, the sweet concoction is very popular amongst female students.
-The unique carbonated flavour of coke mixes very well with the base alcohol of soju to create a delicious cocktail.
+The unique carbonated flavor of coke mixes very well with the base alcohol of soju to create a delicious cocktail.

-In addition to all these different types of drinks, there are many events as well as games that are inherently linked to alcohol: drinking games, student-organised bars and MTs.
+In addition to all these different types of drinks, there are many events as well as games that are inherently linked to alcohol: drinking games, student-organized bars, and MTs.

 Koreans love drinking games.
 At every social event that involves alcohol, you can hear people playing games.
 These games vary hugely according to the university one belongs to – even the names or the rules may differ greatly.
 Yonsei University, for example, has a drinking game named after their cheerleading club, Blue Knights.

-MT (stands for Membership Training) is a bonding activity for members of a course/major, or a university society/club.
-The most popular location for these MTs are near the edges of the city where there are mountains, beaches or valleys.
-In the day, there will be various team or individual games, as well as cooking together (usually barbecue).
+MT (stands for Membership Training) is a bonding activity for members of a course/major or a university society/club.
+The most popular location for these MTs is near the edges of the city where there are mountains, beaches or valleys.
+In the day, there will be a various team or individual games, as well as cooking together (usually barbecue).

 At night, the drinking begins!
-Usually, at MTs, many people overdrink and create a havoc…
+Usually, at MTs, many people overdrink and create havoc…

 In early summer and autumn, college festivals take place.
 Some of the most famous college festivals take place in Yonsei University (name of festival: Akaraka), Korea University (Ipsilenti) or Hongik University.
 Almost all universities have their own festivals, but the scale and popularity (amongst their own students as well as students from other schools) differ greatly.
 Seoul National University’s festival, for example, is notoriously uninteresting, and even its own students are known to shun it.